piyawish/piyathon/DEVELOPMENT.md

 The prompt for generating documentation of a file:

-Generate detailed code documentation for [filename] using standardized comments that describe:
+Generate detailed code documentation for all files in [folder] using standardized comments that describe:

 * File purpose and core functionality
 * Key dependencies and imports